Using Build Previews With Your Team

 Every time you upload documentation, Doctave creates a preview environment for the build.
 In this environment, you can click around just like in your public documentation, and see what your changes will look like.

-Build previews are only visible by members of your team, and cannot be seen by unauthenticated users.
+Build previews are only visible by members of your team, and can't be seen by unauthenticated users.

 You can access a specific build by going to the builds page, and clicking on the build preview link: